RhinoCan/Vue_CRUD01/README.md

 ## Form Management
 I decided to use the **formToShow** field and *v-if* statements to control which form, if any, was visible at any given time.
 This field is initialized to blank which always ensures that no form is initially displayed.

 Whenever the *Add* button is clicked - there is only one *Add* button - **formToShow** is set to display the Create Task form.
-If the user presses *Cancel* on the Create Task form, the Create is aborted and the form disappears.
-If the user presses *Create Task* on the Create form and the data is valid, the new row is emitted to **App.vue**, which adds the row to the Todos array, and the Create form disappears.
+If the user presses *Cancel* on the Create Task form, the Create is aborted, **formToShow** is set to blank and the form disappears.
+If the user presses *Create Task* on the Create form and the data is valid, the new row is emitted to **App.vue**, which adds the row to the Todos array, **formToShow** is set to blank and the Create form disappears.

-If any of the *Update* buttons are clicked, the TaskID for the task on that row of the table is passed to the Task Update form and its data is displayed in editable fields.
-If the user presses *Cancel* on the Update form, the update is aborted and the form disappears.
-If the user presses *Update Task* on the Update form and the data is valid, the modified row is emitted to **App.vue**, which updates the Todos array, and the Update form disappears.
+If any of the *Update* buttons are clicked, **formToShow** is set to display the Update Task form; the TaskID for the task on that row of the table is passed to the Task Update form and its data is displayed in editable fields.
+If the user presses *Cancel* on the Update form, the Update is aborted, **formToShow** is set to blank and the form disappears.
+If the user presses *Update Task* on the Update form and the data is valid, the modified row is emitted to **App.vue**, which updates the Todos array, **formToShow** is set to blank and the Update form disappears.

-If any of the *Delete* buttons are clicked, the TaskID for the task on that row of the table is passed to the Task Delete form and its data is displayed but can't be edited.
-If the user presses *Cancel* on the Delete form, the delete is aborted and the form disappears.
-If the user presses *Delete Task* on the Delete form, the TaskID of the row is emitted to **App.vue**, which removes the row from the Todos array, and the Delete form disappears.
+If any of the *Delete* buttons are clicked, **formToShow** is set to display the Delete Task form; the TaskID for the task on that row of the table is passed to the Task Delete form and its data is displayed but can't be edited.
+If the user presses *Cancel* on the Delete form, the delete is aborted, **formToShow** is set to blank and the form disappears.
+If the user presses *Delete Task* on the Delete form, the TaskID of the row is emitted to **App.vue**, which removes the row from the Todos array, **formToShow** is set to blank and the Delete form disappears.

 ## Possible Improvements
 1. A "real" app would most likely get its information from a database and update that database as the user creates, updates and deletes.
 I hope to make a new version of this app that includes that functionality in the near future, probably via Laravel.